-Bus Eireann and Local Link provide a valuable bus service to and from Kilrush.
+Bus Eireann and TFI Local Link Limerick Clare provide a valuable bus service to and from Kilrush.
+The TFI Local Link Limerick Clare R337 Ennis to Kilrush via Kildysart Road operates Monday to Sunday.
+The R335 Ennis to Kilrush via Quilty operates Monday - Friday and the R339 Kilrush to Loop Head operates Monday to Friday from September to April and Monday to Sunday from May to August.
+The C19 Kilrush to Cooraclare and Cappa service stops in Kilrush six times on Fridays.
 This service provides an alternative to the private car for local residents and visitors and encourages a modal shift to a more sustainable transport option.